kissofjudase23/Doc-DSA/coding_interview.md

                   # area depends on right border
                   else:
                       if height[right] > max_right:
+                          # new right border, do not need to calculate area
                           max_right = height[right]
                       else:
                           area += (max_right - height[right])